wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     Compare: 1960 No 30 s 10(6), (7); 1993 No 19 s 3(1)

-    Section 130(1)(a): amended, on 1 October 2012, by [section 195(1)][321] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 130(1)(a): amended, on 1 October 2012, by [section 195(1)][324] of the Search and Surveillance Act 2012 (2012 No 24).

-    Section 130(1)(b): amended, on 1 October 2012, by [section 195(2)][321] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 130(1)(b): amended, on 1 October 2012, by [section 195(2)][324] of the Search and Surveillance Act 2012 (2012 No 24).

+    Section 130(3): amended, on 1 July 2013, by [section 413][291] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Search warrants

 ##### 131 Search warrants

-*   (1) Any issuing officer (within the meaning of [section 3][322] of the Search and Surveillance Act 2012) who, on an application made in the manner provided in [subpart 3][323] of Part 4 of that Act by a constable or an inspector, is satisfied that there are reasonable grounds for believing that in or on any land, premises, or place specified in the application or any vehicle, aircraft, or ship specified in the application---
+*   (1) Any issuing officer (within the meaning of [section 3][325] of the Search and Surveillance Act 2012) who, on an application made in the manner provided in [subpart 3][326] of Part 4 of that Act by a constable or an inspector, is satisfied that there are reasonable grounds for believing that in or on any land, premises, or place specified in the application or any vehicle, aircraft, or ship specified in the application---

     *   (a) an offence against this Act or any regulations made under this Act has been, or is being, committed; or